 The Audax Charitable Foundation (ACF) was founded to support local non-profit organizations making an impact on our communities in the Greater Boston and Greater San Francisco areas.
-We aim to positively impact local communities through the passions of our family of employees by supporting programs focused on Social Justice & Services, Education, Healthcare and Arts & Culture.
+We aim to positively impact local communities through the passions of our family of employees by supporting programs focused on Social Support & Services, Education, Healthcare and Arts & Culture.

 Big Sister Association of Greater Boston’s mission is to ignite girls’ passion and power to succeed through positive mentoring relationships with women and enrichment programs that support girls’ healthy development.
 BSAGB serves over 1,000 girls from disadvantaged backgrounds each year in the Boston area, with 71% of its participants younger than 17.
 ACF funding will allow BSAGB to add 30+ new girls to its Community-Based Mentoring Program.

 Boston Day and Evening Academy (BDEA) is an alternative public charter high school located in Roxbury, MA.
 The Academy engages young adults to build a vision for their future through supportive relationships and meaningful competency-based learning experiences and has had more than 900 graduates.
 ACF funding will support BDEA’s Alumni Teaching Assistant (TA) Program, helping cover the cost of teacher mentor, program coordinator and TA stipend expenses.